JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 b = (Wolf("1", 1), Wolf("2", 2), Sheep("3", 3))
 ````

+where `a` is an array which can contain arbitrary types and have arbitrary length
+whereas `b` is a `Tuple` which has fixed length with first two items are of type `Wolf`
+and the third item to be of type `Sheep`.
+Moreover, consider a function which calculates
-and define a function to sum energy of all animals as
+energy of all animals as

 ````@example lecture
 energy(animals) = mapreduce(x -> x.energy, +, animals)
 ````

+A good compiler a use the extra provided by the type system to generate effiecint code
-Inspecting the compiled code using
+which we can verify by inspecting the compiled code using `@code_native` macro

 ````@example lecture
 @code_native energy(a)